WELDING FAST TRACK - Now complete in under 5 months!

 - Employers actively recruit from our programs

 We understand that the majority of our students may need to work while they attend welding classes.
-To accommodate those students, all classes are offered at night.
+To accommodate those students, this hybrid program is offered online and at night.
 Don’t let your current job and the schedule of classes discourage you from registering today!